andilore/chemistry-youtube-videos/README.md

 ### Techniques highlighted:
 Coding with APIs, creating visualizations in Python, analyzing results.

+### Conclusions:
+View count and Subscriber count show a strong positive correlation.
+Both are good indicators of channel popularity.
+Video count is weakly correlated with number of views.
+That is, the channels with the most videos are not necessarily the most popular channels, and vice versa.
+The most popular Chemistry videos on YouTube are those that cover fundational topics in chemistry.
+The COVID-19 pandemic may have incentivized the most popular YT channels to keep publishing content after 2020.
+That is, skyrocketing views upon school closures and the switch to online learning may have rewarded the "good" Chemistry Tutorial channels, thereby incentivizing them to keep creating content after 2020.

+Note that these conclusions pertain to **Chemistry-based** YouTube channels.

 ## Instructions for Running the Script:
 This project requires a YouTube API to wrangle the data.